Skip to content

 About Jonathan Mor

-Jonathan Mor is an immigration associate in our Employment and Labour group.
-Jonathan has extensive experience practicing in both Canada and the US.
-Jonathan has handled complex immigration matters for corporate clients of every size, from multinational companies with well-established affiliates all over the world, to partnerships, sole proprietors and individual professionals.
+Jonathan Mor is a partner in our Employment and Labour group, specializing in cross-border business immigration law.
+With extensive experience practicing both Canadian and US law, Jonathan has successfully handled complex immigration matters for corporate clients of every size, from multinational companies with well-established affiliates all over the world, to partnerships, sole proprietors and professionals.

 All posts Full bio